Drug Addiction Screening

 20. Do you believe you’re not an addict because your drug of choice is legal or prescribed?
 (Go ask Elvis about this one!
 Many Medical Doctors are shockingly unaware of addiction issues, and of the addictive nature of many commonly prescribed drugs.)

 If you answered yes to any of these questions you may want to look at your using and drinking patterns.
-If you answered yes to two questions moderating your drinking or use would be a good idea; three or more you would be well advised to seek professional help.
+If you answered yes to two questions moderating your drinking or use would be a good idea; three or more you would be well advised to seek help.